jaysylvester/citizen/README.md

           app.models.article.getViewers(params.url.article, emitter);
         }
       }, function (output) {
-        // Emit `ready` now that we have the handler output and pass the
+        // Emit `ready` now that we have the output from article and viewers and pass the
         // context back to the server
         emitter.emit('ready', {
           content: {